zara5961/Coursera_Capston/README.md

 # Coursera_Capston
-This is the final project to finish the course.
+This is the final project to finish Applied Data Science Capstone